bluesky/tiled/docs/source/user-guide/deploy-tiled-multi-node.md

 single `uri`; the client then follows Sentinel through a failover and resumes subscriptions against the newly promoted primary.
 Because Redis replication is asynchronous, a failover can drop a streamed write that was acknowledged by the old primary but not yet replicated.
-To bound that window, Tiled issues a Redis `WAIT` write-concern after each publish (`wait_num_replicas`, on by default under Sentinel); this is best-effort and never fails the client write, so subscribers needing stronger guarantees should treat delivery as at-least-once and dedupe on the `sequence` field.
+To bound that window, after each publish Tiled issues a Redis `WAIT` (`wait_num_replicas`, on by default under Sentinel) to wait for replicas to acknowledge the write.
+If the requested number of replicas do not confirm within `wait_timeout`, the publish fails the client request, just as any other failed write to Redis does.
+Note the durable write to the SQL database has already committed at that point, so a client retry can duplicate it; subscribers and writers should treat delivery as at-least-once and dedupe on the `sequence` field.
 See {doc}`../reference/service-configuration` for the full `streaming_cache` field reference.

 [Helm chart]: https://github.com/bluesky/tiled/pkgs/container/charts%2Ftiled